Huapai Triangle Special Housing Area Huapai Triangle Special Housing Area

 Huapai - SH16/Station Road intersection

-A redesigned signalised intersection layout has replaced the previous gyratory design.
+A redesigned signalised intersection layout has replaced the previous roundabout design.

-The new proposal to connect Station Road and SH16 is at the detailed design stage and has been agreed in principle by AT and Waka Kotahi NZ Transport Agency.
+The new proposal to connect Station Road and SH16 is under way.
+It was agreed to in principle by AT and Waka Kotahi NZ Transport Agency.

-The gyratory design has been changed due to the high level of investment required for an option that will not be needed when the Huapai bypass is built.
+The roundabout design was been changed due to the high level of investment required for an option that will not be needed when the Huapai bypass is built.

 Improvements proposed for the SH16 and Station Road intersection include:

-Following a safety audit and further consultation, we will be making the following changes to the design:
+Following a safety audit and further consultation, we made the following changes to the design:

-- The proposed carparks along both sides of Station Road has been reconfigured for safety improvements and to reduce the impact on properties.
+• The proposed carparks along both sides of Station Road have been reconfigured for safety improvements and to reduce the impact on properties.
 The number of proposed carparks on Station Road will remain the same.

 Download the detailed designs for Station Road Huapai improvements (PDF 16.4MB)